 Meet with Each Worker

 Controlling spending on projects actually starts before the project kicks off.
 It is essential to meet with each worker on the project to ensure clear expectations are laid out.
-Your remote worker will need to clearly understand the project requirements and schedule in order to come up with a project estimate.
+A remote worker will need to clearly understand the project requirements and schedule in order to come up with a project estimate.
 You should review this project estimate in detail to make sure you are in agreement with the expenses that have been estimated.
-After reviewing the estimate against your project budget, you may have to tweak the project itself to reduce requirements or revise your expectations with your remote worker.
-Also clearly lay out any expenses that your remote worker will require or is authorized to make.
-Check for understanding with each worker on your remote workers.
+After reviewing the estimate against your project budget, you may have to tweak the project itself to reduce requirements or revise your expectations with a remote worker.
+Also clearly lay out any expenses that a remote worker will require or is authorized to make.
+Check for understanding with each remote worker.
 The clearer everything is laid out, the fewer surprises will occur down the line.
 Having this meeting prior to project kickoff is essential to controlling spending on projects.
 Once the project gets started, any misunderstandings can end up costing you wasted hours and expenses very quickly.
 Clear guidelines and expectations up front are a must!

 Set Specific Schedules and Hours Each Week

-As a small business owner on a tight budget, you must have a lot of structure to your remote workers’ schedule.
+As a small business owner on a tight budget, you must have a lot of structure to remote workers’ schedules.
 Having set schedules and specific hours for each remote worker will aid in controlling spending on projects – especially in the beginning.
-Depending on your specific project needs, your workers’ hours will vary.
-If you are just starting out with your first remote workers, you may want to consider starting out small with a schedule such as 8am-12pm during the week.
+Depending on your specific project needs, workers’ hours will vary.
+If you are just starting out with remote workers, you may want to consider starting out small with a schedule such as 8am-12pm during the week.
 Test the waters for a few weeks and adjust up or down as necessary.
 By having a set schedule, you will be able to anticipate your weekly project expenses.
 This reduces the chances of surprises at the end of each week.
-Once you have determined your remote worker’s schedule, make sure the expectation is clear to your worker.
+Once you have determined a remote worker’s schedule, make sure the expectation is clear to the worker.

 Controlling spending on projects requires that you carefully track hours that are charged against the project.
 The best way to do this effectively and efficiently is to create a document where you track each worker’s hours and their individual rate.
 Because you have a set schedule, you should be able to easily estimate your week’s expenses by multiplying the rate by the agreed number of hours worked.
 However, never forget to go back and verify.
 At the end of each week, update the spreadsheet with actual hours charged and calculate your total expense for the week for each worker.
 While most weeks there shouldn’t be any discrepancy between estimated and actual, there may be special cases or exceptions.
 Don’t wait until the end of the month to balance the books.
 If there are any surprises or additional charges, you will want to uncover them quickly so that your spending doesn’t get out of control.
 Once you have each worker’s hours summed up, simply add it all together for your total weekly project expenses.
 Compare your total to what you had estimated and see if any adjustments need to be made.